buttplugio/buttplug-faq/hardware/bluetooth.md

 change in the future.

-Some toys, like Lovense, have special apps (like Lovense Connect) that allow users to use their phone as the bluetooth connection.
+Some toys, like Lovense, have special apps (like Lovense Connect) that allow users to use their phone as the Bluetooth connection.
 If Buttplug/Intiface support this capability, it will be listed here in the brand specific questions section.

-## I connected my bluetooth device to my phone, but my computer can't see it
+## I connected my Bluetooth device to my phone, but my computer can't see it

-If you connected your bluetooth device to your phone before connecting it to your desktop, you may have paired it with your phone, meaning your device will not talk to any other machines.
+If you connected your Bluetooth device to your phone before connecting it to your desktop, you may have paired it with your phone, meaning your device will not talk to any other machines.
 You will need to unpair the device with your phone before you try connecting it to your desktop via Intiface or other apps.